AMHembrough/Final-Projcet/README.md

 Through discussions with several TAs and our course instructor, we learned of a more appropriate model for time series forecasting called ARIMA.
 ARIMA is an acronym that stands for AutoRegressive Integrated Moving Average.
 This type of modeling utilizes a relationship between a single observation in time and X number of lagged observations.
 This is an ideal model for “out-of-sample” forecasting.

-Through the data & model exploration processes, we also learned that we needed to find a new dataset to use.
-Our initial datasets from EIA and World Bank had too few rows.
-Because of this, our project question had to change some.
--	Initial project : Forecast China and India energy demand using urbanization data.
--	New project : Forecast crude oil pricing using autoregression.
-This is still related to urbanization and sustainability because crude oil prices vary based on a number of metrics, one of which is supply & demand.
-We expect supply and demand to change as alternative fuel sources become more popular due to mandates and consumer preferences.

 # Database

+Team members submit the code for their machine learning model, as well as the following:

-### Database stores static data for use during the project
+## Database stores static data for use during the project

 Postgres SQL, or Postgres, is the relational database system that we used for our final project.
 In conjunction with Postgres, we also used pgAdmin to write and execute queries, and to view our results.

-### Database interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model)
+## Database interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model)

-We will use the output from our table joins in Postgres SQL to input into our ARIMA model in Jupyter notebook.

-### Includes at least two tables (or collections, if using MongoDB)
+## Includes at least two tables (or collections, if using MongoDB)

 We imported two datasets into Postgres SQL using pdAdmin, one which stores daily pricing for crude oil, and a second which stores daily pricing for renewable fuel D-codes D3, D4, D5, and D6.